genesys/multicloud-platform/gcp-gke/terraform/uswest1/5-thirdparty/README.md

 terraform {
     backend "gcs" {
-        bucket = <Bucket Name> #Replace with the name of the bucket created in Module 0 prefix = "third-party-state" #creates a new folder within bucket }
+        bucket = "<your globally unique bucket name>" #Replace with the name of the bucket created in module 0 prefix = "third-party-state" #Creates a new folder within bucket }
 }
 ```